HowlandAlek/Parcial1/README.md

 ## General info

-This is an exam for a basic web development course.
+This is an exam for a basic web development university course.

 #### Project Objectives